skdelphix/maskdocs/docs/Connecting_Data_to_Masking_Service/Managing_Connectors.md

 2. Several of our connector types offer two different modes of connecting, **Basic** and **Advanced Mode**.
-Advanced Mode gives you the ability to specify the exact JDBC URL & add parameters that may not be available in Basic Mode.
+Advanced Mode gives you the ability to specify the exact JDBC URL and add parameters that may not be available in Basic Mode.

     ![](./media/create_connector.png)